Nuitka/Nuitka-website/doc/posts/nuitka-release-0619.rst

    User Manual.

--  Warnings about imports not done, are now only given when optimization can not remove the usage, and no options relatved to following have been given.
+-  Warnings about imports not done, are now only given when optimization can not remove the usage, and no options related to following have been given.

 -  Added Windows version to ``--version`` output of Nuitka.
 This is to